walidbenf/TP-LPS/README.md

 The images are in the img folder.

 ### TP04
-Integration of the model of the shop "Licorne". \
+Integration of the model of the website "Licorne". \
 The images are in the img folder. \
 PDF subject in folder.